Gaynor Lord: The timeline of her disappearance | ITV News

 The searches continue throughout Sunday.

+CCTV showing Ms Lord's last known movements is released, showing what she did after she left work early on Friday.

+Police reveal that they are "linking in" with officers from Lancashire Police, to take advice from them over the investigation into Nicola Bulley's death, given the similar circumstances.

-Thursday, 14 December – Norfolk Constabulary say officers have not been able to establish Ms Lord’s state of mind with “any degree of confidence”.
+Thursday, 14 December: Norfolk Constabulary say officers have not been able to establish Ms Lord’s state of mind with “any degree of confidence”, as they release further CCTV footage.

 Ch Supt Dave Buckley tells reporters that the force is keeping an open mind about what happened to Ms Lord but “everything we know is pointing to a high probability that Gaynor went into the water”.